 Africa’s most populous country has more than 70 international schools, with campuses mainly centred on Lagos, Ibadan and Port Harcourt.
 Most schools teach in English and offer British or American programmes and exams but there are also schools following the national curriculums of France and The Netherlands.

-Nigeria has four IB World Schools.
-The American School of Lagos, British Nigerian Academy and Greensprings School are authorised to offer the International Baccalaureate Diploma, while Ibadan International School follows the primary years programme.
+Nigeria has five IB World Schools.
+The American School of Lagos, British Nigerian Academy and Greensprings School are authorised to offer the International Baccalaureate Diploma, while Ibadan International School and The International School of IITA follow the primary years programme.